 Starting Treatment for a Serious Tooth Infection

 The first step to recovering from a tooth infection is to get a proper diagnosis.
 There is usually an underlying cause for a dental abscess.
 You may have decay, impacted wisdom teeth, or gum disease, for example.
 Your dentist needs to give you a thorough exam to decide on a tooth infection treatment.
-A doctor- Houston, TX 77027 can help you treat a tooth infection. h
+A doctor- Houston, TX 77027 can help you treat a tooth infection swollen lymph nodes.

 If you need a filling or crown, the dentist may get the infection under control first.
 The beginning part of a root canal involves removing the pulp of the tooth.
 The dentist then cleans the inside of the tooth to prepare it for a filling and crown.
 If you have an infection, it can delay the filling.
 Dentists do not want to trap bacteria inside your tooth.

 When to Call the Dentist Houston: Recognizing an Abscess Tooth

 It is easy to avoid the dentist, thinking that the paint may stop with home remedies.
 When you have an infection, however, it you must treat it or remove it.
 If pain is persistent or worsening, call your dentist.
-There are a few symptoms that can help you recognize a tooth abscess.
+There are a few symptoms that can help you recognize a tooth abscess swollen lymph nodes.